 3. Usability testing

 A crucial user testing method that should be used repeatedly throughout the design process, usability testing shows you how easy your design is to use.
-Usability testing is usually an observational exercise: you’ll ask your users to complete certain tasks, and observe them as they do so.
+Usability testing is usually an observational exercise: you’ll ask your users to complete certain tasks, and observe them as they do so (this is part of a task analysis).
 Throughout the test, you’ll see which aspects of the design caused problems for the user, as well as which aspects appear to be user-friendly.
 In doing so, you’ll identify usability issues which you’ll seek to fix in the next iteration of your prototype.
 You can learn more about how to conduct usability testing in this step-by-step guide.

 4. First-click testing